Max-Croucher/gb-emu/readme.md

  - `--tilemap` will open a second window that displays the contents of VRAM, tilemaps and OAM.
 This window is updated every frame.
  - `--scanline` will also open the second window, but will update the window every scanline.
 Waits for newlines in STDIN to draw the next scanline.
  - `--green` will swap the screen's palette for the original gameboy's universally loved puke green colours.
+ - `--no-audio` will completely disable the audio engine.